Scholar Edition

 Since Whitehead's Process and Reality in 1929, the attempt to build a complete philosophical system from first principles has all but vanished from the academic mainstream.
 The academy moved on to specialized papers, narrow debates, and the quiet consensus that the age of system-building was over.

 This book challenges that consensus, because we are standing at the dawn of the AI age.
-It is perhaps the first philosophy built from first principles in this new era, in the geometric tradition of Spinoza, the last philosopher who dared.
+It wagers that system-building from first principles is still needed in this era; it works in conversation with Spinoza's geometric method while marking its own conditionality, openness, and revisability.
 It was written outside the academy, because the academy rewards papers, not systems.
-It was built in deep collaboration with AI, to answer a question that many are asking but no one has answered from first principles: when machines surpass us, what makes human existence worth living?
+It sets out to answer a question that many are asking but no one has answered from first principles: when machines surpass us, what makes human existence worth living?

 Its wagers are specific.
 That wisdom cannot be scaled, downloaded, or made to emerge, even as intelligence explodes without limit.
 That a pure rationalist's lucidity is zero, because understanding without reverence is blindness in a different register.
 That finitude is not a defect but the sole source of meaning: you will die, and that is why this moment matters.
 And that dogmatic attachment to this book itself violates this book's ethics: the framework's highest achievement is for you to transcend it.